 To determine the best method to clean your makeup the material their bristle are made of because different brush bristles have different needs.
 Natural hair brushes are more delicate while synthetic brushes are hardier.

 This is what you should do on a daily basis.
-After each use wipe of your makeup brush on a dry micro fibre cloth to remove any leftover product.
-This daily removal of excess product allows your brush to remain relatively dry so is less of a breeding ground for bacteria.
-Do not use a paper towel or tissues because some of it may break of and remain inside brush bristles.
+After each use wipe of your makeup brush on a dry microfibre cloth to remove any leftover product.
+This daily removal of the excess product allows your brush to remain relatively dry so is less of a breeding ground for bacteria.
+Do not use a paper towel or tissues because some of them may break off and remain inside brush bristles.
 There are wipes specially designed for the daily disinfection of your brushes so those may be an option.

 Spot cleaning /disinfection

 This is in-between the deep clean and the daily cleanse and should be done on a weekly basis.
-Here you use an alcohol-based a liquid cleanser to clean your make up brushes.
-Depending on the specific product you get you can spray or dip your brush bristles into the solution then wipe off on a micro fibre brush to remove the residue.
+Here you use an alcohol-based liquid cleanser to clean your make-up brushes.
+Depending on the specific product you get you can spray or dip your brush bristles into the solution then wipe them off on a microfibre brush to remove the residue.
 Repeat this until you don’t see a residue on the towel.
-The benefit of using an alcohol-based cleanser is that it sanitizes your brushes and dry quickly as well.
+The benefit of using an alcohol-based cleanser is that it sanitizes your brushes and dries quickly as well.
 Do not use this on natural hair bristles, the alcohol will denature and damage them.

-This is the be all and end all of all cleansing methods and should be done monthly at the basic minimum for all your makeup brushes.
+This is the be-all and end-all of all cleansing method and should be done monthly at the basic minimum for all your makeup brushes.
 For the deep clean you can use a mild shampoo, conditioner or a special solid or liquid brush shampoo.
 Using the right type of cleanser is important so your bristles do not get damaged or frayed.